takeshixx/advent-calendar-2020/nts/README.md

 # NTS

-[RFC 8915 - Network Time Security (NTS)](https://tools.ietf.org/html/rfc8915) server.
-NMap does not detect NTS service, yet.
+A [RFC 8915 - Network Time Security (NTS)](https://tools.ietf.org/html/rfc8915) server.
+NMap does not detect the NTS service, yet.
 The token is disclosed in the [NTPv4 Server Negotiation](https://tools.ietf.org/html/rfc8915#section-4.1.7) message.

 ## Description